+she take care of me?"
+"Can we live

+STANDARDS

-JUDGE ACCORDING TO GOD'S STANDARDS
+JUDGE ACCORDING TO GOD'S

 Finding a mate is not a matter of meeting up with that one "magic" person or persuading God to cause someone to fall in love with us.
 The key to finding the right mate is first to identify the qualities and character that we will hold as our standard without compromise, and then evaluate the potential candidates we meet according to those standards.
 A woman may be beautiful but have poor character.
-A man may be a business genius, making money left and right, but lack common courtesy, sensitivity, and compassion.
+A man may be a business genius, making money left

+and right, but lack common

+Compassion.